riceissa/material-conditional/source.md

 </orbit-reviewarea>
 ```

 Do you have feedback for this essay?
-Feel free to [suggest an
-edit](TODO)
-or [post in the
+Feel free to [post in the
 discussion](https://github.com/riceissa/material-conditional/discussions)!
 You can also [email me](mailto:riceissa@gmail.com) to give private
 feedback.